 “Yes!”, he said.

 So over the next four hours we had some quality father son time making a roller coaster in Excel.
 He learned something about cosine functions, and how to put custom backgrounds on a chart.
 Some of the finer details he did not care much for were anchoring cells, negative error bars, or the mod() function.
 But he really appreciated the custom look of a white wooden roller coaster and the looping macro that made the coaster run along the track.

 You can download the macro-enabled (.xlsm) workbook file from my curiosities page to see how these functions and settings were used.
-Here is a time-lapse video of my creating the page from scratch.
-There are some fun tricks so I hope you enjoy it. the background loop is a bit annoying.
-Sorry.

 The coaster uses an infinite loop.
 To kill it just click Ctrl+Break, and it will stop.